archangelstv/The-Archangels-Prophecy/page-classic-sidebar-left/index.md

 Wae salk along rthe river
 Iwalkwalk ahead and and encounter a belicamp

-he stoops close to the groundand eats
+He stoops close to the groundand eats
 New life has sprung fround the ground
 I am no more than twelve feet away
 He ate next to the riverand paid me no mind